-The Senior Scholars Program has broadened its definition of scholarly work beyond typical basic science and population-based epidemiologic research studies.
-In the past, students have also completed projects in a variety of venues, including quality improvement, health policy, medical education, program evaluation, and community-based/public health needs assessments.
+The Senior Scholars Program has broadened its definition of scholarly work beyond typical basic science and population-based epidemiologic studies.
+Students have also completed projects in a variety of venues, including quality improvement, health policy, medical education, program evaluation, and community-based/public health needs assessments.
 Many have published their work in peer-reviewed journals and/or presented their findings at regional or national meetings, serving as a platform for subsequent academic endeavors.

-Senior Scholars are required to devote two-three months to their scholarly research project under the guidance of a faculty member.
+Senior Scholars are required to devote two -three months to their research project under the guidance of a faculty member.
 The months do not have to be contiguous and projects may even be done at a site outside of UMMS, including international settings.

-Senior Scholars are asked to meet with their mentor at least weekly/ bi-weekly and convene as a group at one of the Senior Scholars Program Committee quarterly meetings to discuss the progress of their work.
+Senior Scholars are asked to meet with their mentor at least weekly and convene as a group at one of the Senior Scholars Committee quarterly meetings to discuss the progress of their work.